Guidelines for Student Portfolios

 Please organize the materials in your PDF document in the following order:

-1. Cover sheet - Include the student's name, academic year, and school/college.
+1. Cover sheet - Include the student's name and school/college.
 Do NOT include a photo of the student.

-2. Student Nomination Form - The Student Nomination Form must be signed by the nominated student.
+2. Student Nomination Form - The Student Nomination Form must be completed.

 3. Student’s resume or CV (maximum 2 pages) - The CV must include the student's major(s), current GPA, and a section listing awards/scholarships.